Legit-Labs/legitify/docs/github/enterprise/enterprise_allows_forking_repos.md

 ### Remediation
 1. Make sure you are an enterprise owner
 2. Go to the policies page
-3. Under the "Repository Forking" section
-4. Choose the "Disabled" option
+3. Under the 'Repository Forking' section, Choose the 'Disabled' option